herotechcourse/kotlin-racingcar-precourse/README.md

 - [ ]  Display the movement of each car after every round
 - [ ]  Determine winner
 - [ ]  Display winner

+**validator**

+- [x] check empty input
+- [ ] check too many car names entered(100 or more)
+- [ ] cheek car name length is not within 1–5 characters
+- [ ] check car name contains characters other than English letters or digits
+- [ ] check duplicate car names
+- [ ] check number of rounds is not a valid positive integer

 ### ❌ Exceptions